nurulgulpen/nurulgulpen/README.md

 ## Hi there 👋
-### ⚡ Fun fact: github commits do not show competent a dev is
+### ⚡ Fun fact: github commits do not show how competent a dev is